If you’re interested in selling knowledge products, Kajabi is one of the best options available.

-They have several online courses and coaching products.
-Plus, they offer services like social media audit and management.
+They have several online courses and coaching products and offer services like social media audit and management.

 Like many other Kajabi course examples in this list, they use the platform to run their entire business.
-But one unique thing about them is that they have a podcast, and it is hosted on Kajabi itself.
+However, one unique thing about them is that they have a podcast, which is hosted on Kajabi itself.

 Graham Cochrane is one of the most well-known Kajabi creators.
 He runs an online course website that helps aspiring entrepreneurs build passive income streams.